orsonteodoro/gcf2/README.md

 The following can added to make.conf be applied as global defaults for the provided bashrc script.

+* ALLOW_LTO_REQUIREMENTS_NOT_MET_TRACKING -- Allow bashrc to add to
+/etc/portage/emerge-requirements-not-met.lst for packages or toolchain not meeting LTO requirements
 * CC_LIBC -- The C LTO compiler toolchain used to build the libc [glibc/musl] or @system
 * CC_LTO -- The C LTO compiler toolchain to use for @world